 The UNIST-Harvard SEAS Summer Program is an international research internship program, started from the Summer of 2017.
 The program has brought together a total of 15 undergraduate students−five each from Harvard SEAS, UNIST, and Jiao Tong University in China.
 This year’s program included a thorough study of solar energy, including a hands-on component in which student teams designed, fabricated, and tested photovoltaic cells.

 “Working together is important because it is nearly impossible for one person alone to make a difference.
 Individuals get stuck on one idea and cannot see any other way,” says Sung Hoon Kim in the School of Materials Science and Engineering.

 Another goal of the program is to foster a collaborative mindset and helping students develop a global perspective are among the goals of the program.

 Dr. Fawwaz Habbal, Executive Dean for Education and Research notes, “Diversity is extremely important in engineering.”
 He adds, “Engineers must be sensitive to cultural diversity to have a grasp of the global issues they will work to solve in the future.
 I hope these students depart with a sense that they can make a difference.”

 “It is important to establish a partnership with the engineering school within Harvard University where each college operates independently,” says President Mooyoung Jung of UNIST.
 “I hope UNIST will engage more actively with Harvard in the areas of education, research, as well as exchange of faculty and students.”

-The UNIST-Harvard SEAS Summer Exchange Program has been supported by the Kyeongdong Study Abroad Scholarship Program.
+The UNIST-Harvard SEAS Summer Exchange Program has been supported by the Kyungdong Study Abroad Scholarship Program.
 Starting next year, the program hopes to expand its original two-week course into six-week course, allowing students to spend two weeks each at Harvard, UNIST, and Jiao Tong University respectively.